-Families with children are welcomed at Kennicott Glacier Lodge.
-There are high chairs and some yard toys.
-We also have folding cribs available for use.
+Families with children are welcome at Kennicott Glacier Lodge.
+There are high chairs and folding cribs available for use.
 Please mention that you need one when you reserve your room.
 We do not have a babysitting service.

 While we love animals, we do not have facilities for them here at Kennicott.